NEWECX/vendor-sdk/doc/use-newecx-cli.md

         ├── agreed-header.js
         └── fields-maps.js
 </pre>
-1. data/inventory.csv is the feed that contains latest diamonds that are available to sell.
-You will need to copy it to here and keep only the latest one.
+1. data/inventory.csv is your diamond feed.
+This should contain the diamonds available to sell.
+You will need to copy your latest feed to data/inventory.csv.

-2. data/assets contains all assets of diamonds that passed validation process.
-How to download assets are explained in the late advance docs.
+2. data/assets folder contains all your diamond assets (images, videos, certificates, etc.).
+See below how to download your uploaded assets.

-3. report folder contains reports after each operations.
+3. report folder contains reports that are generated after each operation.

-4. src/agreed-header.js and src/fields-maps.js are used by newecx command.
-They provide instructions for how to validate data and transform values in your inventory csv.
+4. src/agreed-header.js contains your CSV headers. src/fields-maps.js contains the mapping between your headers and values to Ritani's standard format.

 ## Operations for newly started vendor:

 Assuming you followed the quick start,

-1. create a project directory,
+1. you created a project directory,
-2. change your current work directory to the project directory,
+2. you changed your current work directory to the project directory,
-3. and run newecx --set-config to setup your credentials.
+3. and you ran newecx --set-config to setup your credentials.

 ### Step 1 agreed-header